japila-books/spark-structured-streaming-internals/docs/datasources/kafka/KafkaSource.md

 # KafkaSource

-`KafkaSource` is a [streaming source](../../Source.md) that <<getBatch, generates DataFrames of records from one or more topics in Apache Kafka>>.
+`KafkaSource` is a [streaming source](../../Source.md) that [loads data from Apache Kafka](#getBatch).

+!!! note
-NOTE: Kafka topics are checked for new records every spark-sql-streaming-Trigger.md[trigger] and so there is some noticeable delay between when the records have arrived to Kafka topics and when a Spark application processes them.
+    Kafka topics are checked for new records every [trigger](../../Trigger.md) and so there is some noticeable delay between when the records have arrived to Kafka topics and when a Spark application processes them.

-`KafkaSource` uses the <<metadataPath, streaming metadata log directory>> to persist offsets.
+`KafkaSource` uses the [metadata log directory](#metadataPath) to persist offsets.
 The directory is the source ID under the `sources` directory in the [checkpointRoot](../../StreamExecution.md#checkpointRoot) (of the [StreamExecution](../../StreamExecution.md)).

 !!! note
     The [checkpointRoot](../../StreamExecution.md#checkpointRoot) directory is one of the following: